An example concerning Fourier analytic criteria for translational tiling: Remarks

 \section{Remarks}

 Let $\Lambda\sbt\R$ be a discrete set of bounded density.
-One can show, see \cite[Theorem 2.2]{KL20}, that if the temperate distribution $\hat\delta_\Lambda$ is a \emph{measure} on $\R$, then condition \eqref{eqI3.1} is not only necessary, but also sufficient, for a function $f \in L^1(\R)$ to tile at some level $w$ with the translation set $\Lam$.
-In this case, the tiling level is given by $w = c(\Lam) \ft{f}(0)$, where $c(\Lam)$ is the mass that the measure $\ft{\delta}_\Lam$ assigns to the origin.
+If the temperate distribution $\hat\delta_\Lambda$ is a \emph{measure} on $\R$, then condition \eqref{eqI3.1} is not only necessary, but also sufficient, for a function $f \in L^1(\R)$ to tile at some level $w$ with the translation set $\Lam$.
+In this case the tiling level is given by $w = c(\Lam) \ft{f}(0)$, where $c(\Lam)$ is the mass that the measure $\ft{\delta}_\Lam$ assigns to the origin (see \cite[Theorem 2.2]{KL21}).

 For example, if $\Lambda$ is a \emph{periodic set} then $\hat\delta_\Lambda$ is a (pure point) measure, and $f + \Lam$ is a tiling if and only if \eqref{eqI3.1} holds.
 It follows that the set $\Lam$ in \thmref{thmI8.1} is not periodic, nor can it be represented as a finite union of periodic sets.